-Leading to a career in: Anything and everything, but particularly Law, Teaching, Medicine, Scientific research, Finance, Journalism, Human resources. + This subject goes well with: Anything (but particularly well with History, English, Psychology, Economics, and Physics).
-Introduction to your subject Philosophy is the study of the questions that lie behind all the other things we study in school.
+Leading to a career in: Anything and everything, but particularly Law, Teaching, Medicine, Scientific research, Finance, Journalism, Human Resources.

+This subject goes well with: History, English, Psychology, Economics and Physics.

+Philosophy is the study of the questions that lie behind all the other things we study in school.
 These are not just questions like 'How do you know?' or 'How do you know that you know?' but ones like 'Is it even possible to know anything at all with certainty?'.
 Another example from philosophy of mind would be 'What is the difference between a thought and the brain at the moment of the thought?'
 Or to put it another way, if we hope that it will be sunny tomorrow does our hopefulness correspond to a particular state of our brain?
 If not, what kind of thing is a thought, what is a mind and what do our answers to these questions imply about the physical world?

 In order to answer these questions, we need to look at what philosophers have said about them in the past.
 We spend time with Rene Descartes, David Hume and Immanuel Kant, among others, and get involved in a conversation that has been going on for centuries and is still growing and changing today.

+- + Philosophy of knowledge.

+- + Morality.

-Course content Philosophy of knowledge, morality, religion and the mind.
+- + Religion of the mind.

 'Brilliant!
 My favourite subject.'

-Examinations

-Paper 1: Epistemology and Moral Philosophy - 100 marks (50% of A Level)
+Paper 1: Epistemology and Moral Philosophy - written examination - 3 hours - 50% of the qualification (100 marks).

-Paper 2: The metaphysics of God and the metaphysics of Mind - 100 marks (50% of A Level)
+Paper 2: The Metaphysics of God and the Metaphysics of the Mind- written examination - 3 hours - 50% of the qualification (100 marks).

-Both papers are 3 hour written papers.

 Photography

 Are you interested in: Visual storytelling?

 Head of subject: Mr Cole

-Exam board: Pearson Edexcel

 Exam code/s: 9PY0

-Entry requirements for A Level: Standard Hautlieu entry requirements.